sovetov/sovetov.github.io/install-python-from-source-on-ubuntu.md

 - Where do you place source code?
 - Do you need to run `make install`?

-# Dependencies for Tkinter and sqlite3
+# Dependencies for Tkinter, sqlite3 and others

 ```
 sudo apt-get install tk8.6-dev  # For Tkinter. (tcl8.6-dev is dependency).
 sudo apt-get install libsqlite3-dev  # For sqlite3.
 ```

+There are another modules, e.g. dbm and gdbm, for which other dependencies must be installed.

 # Install to `/usr/local/`